osd/ECUtil.h: 117: FAILED assert(old_size == total_chunk_size) in 0.80.10

 I ran an xfs check on the partition and it came back clean.

-#4 Updated by Chris Holcombe over 5 years ago
+#4 Updated by Chris Holcombe about 7 years ago

 The workload that was happening before the crash was a boto multipart upload.
 There was a cron job of about 24 batches of these going.
 I killed the radosgw and restarted it to see if this continues happening.